coderschool/codercomm-fe/docs/steps/02-authentication-system.md

 ## 15. Frequently Asked Questions (FAQ)

 *   **Q: Why use Zustand for auth instead of just React Context?**
-    *   A: While Context *can* work, Zustand offers benefits like easier asynchronous action handling (login, register), built-in middleware (`devtools`, `persist`), and performance optimizations via selectors, which prevent unnecessary re-renders in components that don't need specific state updates.
+    *   A: While Context *can* work, Zustand offers benefits like easier asynchronous action handling (login), built-in middleware (`persist`), and performance optimizations via selectors, which prevent unnecessary re-renders in components that don't need specific state updates.
 For a growing app, it scales better.
 *   **Q: What's the purpose of the `useAuth` hook?
 Why not use `useAppStore` directly?**
     *   A: `useAuth` acts as an interface or facade specifically for authentication.
 It selects only the auth-related state and actions, making components cleaner and less coupled to the entire store structure.
 It also helps optimize re-renders because components only subscribe to the state selected within the hook.
 *   **Q: What are Axios interceptors doing in `apiService.js`?**